Complete Hilbert-Space Ergodicity in Quantum Dynamics of Generalized Fibonacci Drives

 Conceptually, CHSE has implications for the structure of solutions to time-dependent Schr\"odinger's equations.
 Under time-independent Hamiltonian dynamics, it is possible to decompose any initial state into a linear combination of energy eigenstates whose dynamics are trivial (specifically, having phases which wind in time), such that wavefunctions at arbitrarily late-times can be immediately recovered from the decomposition.
 The same is true for the dynamics of Floquet systems using quasienergy eigenbases, which are guaranteed to exist by Floquet's theorem.
-The ability to solve the time-dependent Schr\"odinger equation in terms of stationary solutions is called {\it reducibility}.
+The ability to solve the time-dependent Schr\"odinger equation in terms of stationary solutions is called {\it reducibility} \cite{Murdock1978}.
 In time-quasiperiodic systems, the question of reducibility is nontrivial~\cite{Jauslin1991,Blekher1992}.
-Our results show that the time-quasiperiodic dynamics of the Fibonacci drives, or any other drives exhibiting CHSE, is irreducible, because the presence of quasienergy states is incompatible with the complete exploration of the Hilbert space in large-dimensional systems~\cite{Pilatowsky2023InPrep}.
+Our results show that the time-quasiperiodic dynamics of the Fibonacci drives, or any other drives exhibiting CHSE, is irreducible, because the presence of quasienergy states is incompatible with the complete exploration of the Hilbert space in large-dimensional systems~\cite{Pilatowsky2024}.
 This opens the possibility that the computational complexity of solving quantum dynamics in such systems --- i.e., the computational resources required, necessarily grows unboundedly over time.

 Our results lead to a number of interesting future directions.
 First, systems exhibiting CHSE may yield settings in which rigorous studies on the growth of circuit complexity --- the minimal number of local gates needed to prepare a given quantum state from an unentangled state --- may be conducted.
 Second, the question of how to experimentally verify and utilize CHSE, given finite coherence times of experiments, needs to be addressed.
-Lastly, it would be interesting to incorporate symmetries into the analysis.
-In particular, including the conservation of energy may bridge the gap between our dynamical notion of ergodicity and more conventional concepts based on the statistical properties of stationary states, ultimately providing a unified framework to understand quantum ergodicity.
+Third, the relation between the breakdown of CHSE and integrability is an open question.
+We note that the presence of any conserved quantities --- local or even nonlocal, such as energy --- necessarily implies the breakdown of CHSE.
+The converse, however, calls for further investigation.
+To this end, it would be interesting to incorporate symmetries into the analysis.
+In particular, including the conservation of energy may bridge the gap between our dynamical notion of ergodicity and more conventional concepts based on the statistical properties of stationary states~\cite{Vikram2022}, ultimately providing a unified framework to understand quantum ergodicity.